Close icon

 Exam Dates

-Note: Until 2023, the Edexcel iGCSE could also be taken in January, but from November 2023 it’s been brought into line with the other exam boards, with sittings in November and May/June.
+GCSEs can only be sat in May/June with resits in November.
+Until 2023, Edexcel iGCSE could also be taken in January, but from November 2023 it’s been brought into line with the other exam boards, with sittings in November and May/June.
 November sittings are for resits.

 Syllabus